Psychological treatments for erectile dysfunction

 The main organic causes of ED are: cardiovascular disease (blood pressure, cholesterol), diabetes, surgery to prostate (prostatectomy), loss of T (e.g. due to ADT androgen deprivation therapy in prostate Ca), drug & alcohol intoxication or side effects.

 So what should you do if you experience ED?
-First of all, try not to worry about it because effective therapies are available, and worry can become a vicious cycle.
+First of all, try not to worry about it, because effective therapies are available, and worry can contribute to a vicious cycle.
 Try to establish the cause by asking yourself questions such as: can you achieve and erection by yourself but not with a partner?
 Do you have an undiagnosed medical condition such as heart disease or diabetes?
 Are you under a lot of stress at work?
 If in any doubt visit your GP.
 And remember that although most men don’t exactly brag about it, ED is a pretty common condition, and one that can be successfully treated.

 Scroll down to join the discussion